alisa-yar/Java/README.md

 Topics:
-objects, classes, methods; An explanation of the computer; hardware and software concepts; Flow of control; conditionals and loops; Arrays; Expanding on OOP; inheritance, static and variable methods, method overloading, packages, polymorphism and interfaces; Sorting and searching algorithms; Recursion; Linked lists, stacks and queues, trees and binary trees; A brief introduction to computability.
+objects; classes; methods; An explanation of the computer; hardware and software concepts; Flow of control; conditionals and loops; Arrays; Expanding on OOP; inheritance; static and variable methods; method overloading; packages; polymorphism and interfaces; Sorting and searching algorithms; Recursion; Linked lists; stacks and queues; trees and binary trees; A brief introduction to computability.

 Maman 11: 2 points (12/11/2022)
 Maman 12: 4 points (03/12/2022)